The silent killer

 Try substituting fruit for the other sugars in your life.
 Have an apple instead of shortbread cookies, or some apricots instead of pork rinds.

-Yogurt is very low in sodium.
+Yogurt is very low in sodium and high in calcium and potassium, which helps manage blood pressure and maintain heart health.
 Try sticking to plain yogurt and avoiding flavored options, however, as they contain added sugar.

 Remember, plain yogurt doesn’t have to be bland.
-Throw in some fruit and you have a healthy, low-sodium treat that’ll do far less damage than ice cream, sherbet, or pie.
+Throw in some fruit and nuts, and you have a healthy, low sodium treat.

-Beans and lentils, as well as grains, are all low in sodium.
+Beans, lentils, and grains are all low in sodium.
 Grains such as oats can also help lower bad cholesterol and reduce your risk for type 2 diabetes.
-Just be sure to use dried beans, or buy the low-sodium variety of canned beans if you’re buying canned foods.
+To limit sodium, be sure to use dried beans or buy the low-sodium or no sodium variety of canned beans.

 Start your day with a bowl of oatmeal, which you can top with fruits, berries, nuts, and some cinnamon for added flavor.
 Incorporate rice and beans into your lunches and dinners.

-There are some foods you definitely want to avoid if you’re trying to reduce your sodium intake.
-Canned soups can be loaded with salt.
-Frozen dinners, packaged foods, and fast food in general are usually high in sodium, too.
+If you’re trying to reduce your sodium intake, you should probably limit some foods.
+Canned soups can be loaded with sodium, and frozen dinners, packaged foods, and fast food are usually high in sodium.

 Canned sauces and instant soups are also packed with sodium.
-In addition to being high in sugar, baked goods contain high levels of sodium because of the baking soda used to prepare them, and additional salt may be added for flavor.
+In addition to being high in sugar, baked goods contain high levels of sodium due to its use of baking soda, as well as added salt for flavor.
+Sodium can also help increase the shelf life of a product.

 Sometimes a person is more likely to have high blood pressure because of genetic factors.
 Aging is another common cause of high blood pressure.